wadehuber/codeexamples/scheme/scheme2/README.md

 Includes difference between pairs & lists, using pairs, and writing functions that work with pairs

+## pairprocedures.scm

+[Video](https://youtu.be/RjxklP-5eMs) (4:08): *Writing Scheme procedures with a pair as a parameter*

+This video features examples of writing procedures that have a pair as one of the paramters, including a case where a list is one of the elements in the pair.

 ## problems.scm

 [Video](https://youtu.be/EYgBVkSe4S4) (8:43) *Some common mistakes when working with recursive list procedures*